Hindu calendar: Amānta and Purnimānta systems

-The amanta (also known as Amavasyanta or Mukhyamana) tradition is followed by most Indian states that have a peninsular coastline (except Assam, West Bengal, Odisha, Tamil Nadu and Kerala, which use their own solar calendars).
+The amanta (also known as Amāvasyānta or Mukhyamana) tradition is followed by most Indian states that have a peninsular coastline (except Assam, West Bengal, Odisha, Tamil Nadu and Kerala, which use their own solar calendars).
 These states are Gujarat, Maharashtra, Goa, Karnataka, Andhra Pradesh and Telangana.
-Nepal and most Indian states north of the Vindhya mountains follow the purnimanta (or Gaunamana) tradition.
+Nepal and most Indian states north of the Vindhya mountains follow the poornimānta (or Gaunamana) tradition.

-The purnimanta tradition was being followed in the Vedic era.
-It was replaced with the amanta tradition as the Hindu calendar system prior to the 1st century BCE, but the Purnimanta tradition was restored in 57 BCE by Vikramaditya, who wanted to return to the Vedic roots.
+The poornimānta tradition was being followed in the Vedic era.
+It was replaced with the amanta tradition as the Hindu calendar system prior to the 1st century BCE, but the Poornimanta tradition was restored in 57 BCE by king Vikramaditya, who wanted to return to the Vedic roots.
 The presence of this system is one of the factors considered in dating ancient Indian manuscripts and epigraphical evidence that have survived into the modern era.

 The two traditions of Amanta and Purnimanta systems have led to alternate ways of dating any festival or event that occurs in a Krishna paksha in the historic Hindu, Buddhist or Jain literature, and contemporary regional literature or festival calendars.
 For example, the Hindu festival of Maha Shivaratri falls on the fourteenth lunar day of Magha's Krishna paksha in the Amanta system, while the same exact day is expressed as the fourteenth lunar day of Phalguna's Krishna paksha in the Purnimanta system.
 Both lunisolar calendar systems are equivalent ways of referring to the same date, and they continue to be in use in different regions, though the Purnimanta system is now typically assumed as implied in modern Indology literature if not otherwise specified.

-List of Lunar Months
+List

 The names of the Hindu months vary by region.
 Those Hindu calendars which are based on lunar cycle are generally phonetic variants of each other, while the solar cycle are generally variants of each other too, suggesting that the timekeeping knowledge travelled widely across the Indian subcontinent in ancient times.

-During each lunar month, the Sun transits into a sign of the zodicac (sankranti).
+During each lunar month, the Sun transits into a sign of the zodiac (sankranti).
 The lunar month in which the Sun transits into Mesha is named Chaitra and designated as the first month of the lunar year.

 A few major calendars are summarized below: